AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/define-a-business-case/approve-business-case.md

 After you complete and submit the Business Case for a project request, the Business Case must be approved.
 This depends on the workflow in your organization.
 A project can start without the Business Case having to be approved, but your Adobe Workfront administrator and project owners might not consider it ideal to do so.&nbsp;

-For more information about completing and submitting a Business Case, see the article [Create a Business Case for a project in Adobe Workfront](../../../manage-work/projects/define-a-business-case/create-business-case.md).
+For more information about completing and submitting a Business Case, see the article [Create a Business Case for a project](../../../manage-work/projects/define-a-business-case/create-business-case.md).

 ## Access requirements